jerry81/codeingame/AI/G10-CodersOfTheRealm/notes.md

 - pick items with more total crowns. - done
 - don't place the item if it has no crowns. - this was not a good strategy due to the "connected land mass" multiplier
   - reverted to always keep building but with optimized picks.

+# harder improvements
+- the multiplier works by connecting same exact land type and ensuring there are crowns on at least one of the squares in the land mass
+- finally understand:  must go for bigger "areas"

+# wood 3

+- new stipulations?
+  - cannot put a tile on top of another..
+- same code should work as well .
+  - only 4 people in this league lol